 Measuring Elite Personality Using Speech with Gary Hollibaugh and Adam Ramey (forthcoming in Political Science Research and Methods).

-Don't Know What You Got: A Bayesian Hierarchical Model of Neuroticism and Nonresponse with Gary Hollibaugh and Adam Ramey (conditionally accepted with Political Science Research and Methods).
+Don't Know What You Got: A Bayesian Hierarchical Model of Neuroticism and Nonresponse with Gary Hollibaugh and Adam Ramey (forthcoming in Political Science Research and Methods).

 What I Like About You: Legislator Personality and Legislator Approval with Gary Hollibaugh and Adam Ramey (revise and resubmit at Political Behavior).

 My presentation of the elite behavior in institutions project at Northwestern University's Kellogg School of Management for the Fifth Annual Text-as-Data Conference:

 My primary solo research interest focuses on understanding the president's communication with core supporters using unsupervised machine learning on text data.
 I have collected eight years of email text sent by President Obama's grassroots lobbying organization, OFA, to his primary constituency, and many months of email text sent by President Trump to his core supporters.
 I have analyzed this corpus using unsupervised machine learning techniques, particularly, the Topics over Time model, to uncover several strategies used by President Obama and his staff to emphasize common interest and trust with his base and measure variation in the mixture of these strategies used over time.
 I argue that these strategies should shift with economic conditions and political expectations, and themselves lead to change in the demographic makeup of a president's most fervent supporters.
 The collection of this corpus and comparable text data across multiple administrations and parties has required notable patience and investment, but with the 2017 presidential transition, the research agenda is well positioned now that comparisons may be made between the Obama and Trump administrations going forward.